Priyank328/Summer-Internship/README.md

 - Finalized the design template and started working on it.
 - Finally made an API for OSD Application.
 - Solved error in Validating Client Login using POSTMAN.

+### Day-12 (Friday)
+- Got task to create an API for Missed Punch Application.
+- Understood the procedure including Sql Server, Project Reference for example and Controller settings and started working on it.
+-